Valid post-selection inference in Robust Q-learning: Conclusion

 \section{Conclusion}

-Accounting for selection in \dtr estimation is an important task, as demonstrated in our simulations.
+Accounting for selection in \dtr estimation is important, as demonstrated in our simulations.
 However, several challenges present themselves when one is allowed to choose the decision rule space.
 We presented a method based on the Universal Post-Selection Inference framework, which strongly controls the probability that the selective target does not belong to a confidence region.
 This method was shown to be valid even in the presence of nuisance parameters estimated data-adaptively under some conditions, and a bootstrap procedure was shown to complement this procedure and lead to asymptotically valid inference.
-An improvement to the UPoSI framework was demonstrated by constructing less conservative confidence intervals for each parameter.
+We derived an improvement to the UPoSI framework that results in less conservative confidence intervals for each parameter and demonstrated this improvement in our simulation studies.

 Several challenges still remain.
 These results were proved in a fixed-dimensional asymptotic regime.
-We conjecture that many theoretical properties would also hold if the dimensions $\log p_1,~\log p_2$ diverge slower than $n^{c}$ for some $c < 1/2.$ Additionally, although the SI intervals suffer from under-coverage in this setting, it is unclear if these issues would be ameliorated if the design were not considered fixed in the inference procedure.
-More theoretical work should be done to examine selective inference with a random design.
-The UPoSI-based intervals can be large compared to naive intervals, especially when the design is considered random rather than fixed.
-Our proposed improvement to the intervals assists with this drawback, but more work may need to be done to improve inferential power.
+We conjecture that many theoretical properties would also hold if the dimensions $\log p_1,~\log p_2$ diverge slower than $n^{c}$ for some $c < 1/2.$ Determining the appropriate rates for cross-fitting may require careful analysis.
+Additionally, it is unclear if the SI intervals that were compared in this setting admit the cross-fitting estimation strategy.
+Indeed, it is unclear what alternative methods have provable coverage properties in this setting, either for the conditional or population targets.
+Finally, the UPoSI-based intervals can be large compared to naive intervals, especially when the design is considered random rather than fixed.
+Further refinements focused on improving inferential power are desirable.